The Rational Kernel of the Hegelian Dialectic

 Reviewed by Sean Ledwith

-Sean Ledwith is Lecturer in Philosophy and Politics at York College
+Sean Ledwith is Lecturer in History and Politics at York College.
+He is also a regular contributor to the Counterfire website.

 Badiou's recent ascent to superstar status in contemporary philosophy means there is renewed interest in some of his hitherto neglected work, written in the years before he became academic hot property.
 This volume, The Rational Kernel of the Hegelian Dialectic, was first released in French in 1978, ten years before the publications of Being and Event and Logic of Worlds propelled him into the forefront of critical theory.
 Beside those two philosophical behemoths, this short work on initial inspection might appear to be a slight and lesser study.
 Tzuchien Tho, Badiou's translator, admits that it is a 'rather strange and singular book' (89) and the author himself refers to it as 'really a phantom of a book about Hegel' (100).
 The format of the study is initially confusing as although Badiou's name is understandably given top billing on the cover , the core of the book is actually an analysis of the Hegelian dialectic written by a Chinese scholar, Zhang Shi Ying in 1972.
 Bookending this study is a commentary by Badiou and two of his lesser known collaborators from the 1970s.
 This curious format takes some getting used to and the first-time reader could be forgiven for being unsure at times whether she is reading the words of Badiou, Tho or Zhang.
 The best known of these three acknowledges the difficulty created by this method: 'I'm not sure that we can really read it.
 We might perhaps circulate within it rather than read it.'
 (99) Once the reader adapts to this idiosyncratic format, however, the book becomes rewarding both as a significant contribution to a seminal debate within Marxist philosophy and as an insight into the conceptual evolution of one of the major thinkers of our times.